HOW TO BEGIN A KETOGENIC DIET

 Partner with a Ketogenic Diet Specialist

 If you haven’t already, sign up to become a member of MaxLove Project.
-For qualified childhood cancer patients we fully fund initial consultations with ketogenic dietitians who work long-distance.
 You should also check to see if your child’s hospital has a ketogenic clinic in its neurology department.
 The diet is widely used to treat patients with epilepsy.
 While the KD doesn’t have to be a difficult diet to follow and maintain for most kids and adults once they are in ketosis, challenges can emerge.
 A consultation with an experienced dietitian will help your child safely get into ketosis and maintain maximum health while on the diet.

 Tell your oncologist that you intend to put your child on a ketogenic diet